 Assessing progress is easy and most children think it’s fun.
 Children love when you take out a stop watch and time them.
 Pick a passage on the proper reading level, time for 1 minute and graph the results.
 After several practices on the same text, time again.
 The children see immediate progress and become motivated to become more fluent readers.

-In conclusion, fluency is the ability to read accurately and quickly.
+In conclusion, reading fluency is the ability to read accurately and quickly.
 It is important because fluent readers comprehend better.
 It can be developed by modeling and practice.

 By Fran Nieporent, Private Tutor